xiaoylu/leetcode_category/BFS/Readme.md

 BFS starting from source and destination at the same time.
 The time complexity decreases from `O(k^d)` to `O(k^(d/2) + k^(d/2))`.

 Notes:
-* check intersection at boundry only (visited nodes can be discarded)
+* Check intersection at **boundry** only (all the visited nodes can be discarded)
-* use set instead of list to store the nodes at each layer
+* Use `set()` instead of `list` to store the nodes at each layer, for the convenience of checking intersection.
-* always expand from the side with fewer nodes
+* Always expand from the side with fewer nodes to save time

 **LC 127.
 Word Ladder**